larswillems/security/README.md

 ### A note on HTTPS
 On a public domain, our application would be served over HTTPS using a trusted TLS certificate provided by a Certificate Authority.
 However, because our app runs locally, we are forced to serve it over HTTPS using a *self-signed* certificate.
 Due to the certificate's self-signed nature, your browser may display a security warning or block access.

-One solution is to [install mkcert](https://github.com/FiloSottile/mkcert#installation), a tool for creating locally trusted certificates.
+The solution suggest is to [install mkcert](https://github.com/FiloSottile/mkcert#installation), a specialized tool for creating locally trusted TLS certificates that are compliant with what browsers consider valid certificates.
+It stays updated to match requirements and best practices, and is cross-platform.
 After installation, run the following command (still in the `Chat` folder):

 ```
 $ mkcert -cert-file cert.pem -key-file key.pem localhost